ChamanAgrawal/GSoC19_Report/README.md

 | #28222 | [Implement Shifted Knuth Correspondence](https://trac.sagemath.org/ticket/28222) | **Needs Review** |
 <br/>

+## Status
+Implementation of all the above listed algorithms and combinatorial objects is complete and can be directly used without further development.
+Many more correspondences like RSK can be found in the established literature and can be implemented by following the general rule structure developed in this project.

 ## Details
 ### [Ticket #27852: Refactor structure of RSK class](https://trac.sagemath.org/ticket/27852)
 This ticket covered the complete fisrt haft of my project.
 The old code of RSK correspondence have three rules already implemented, namely RSK insertion, Edelman-Greene insertion and Hecke insertion but the implementions were tightly coupled so extending the module was difficuly.
 So, the first was to switch to an extensible design pattern.

 #### Rule based class structure
 In a "Rule-based" design each rule is a different class with a parent "Rule" class for common functionalities among different rules.
+This design can be useful in research, since anyone can implement his/her own insertion algorithm by simplly implementing their insertion() and reverse_insertion() methods.

 ##### Structure of the parent rule class
 ```